inden/MeteoApp/README.md

 ## Synchronization ##

-- à l'ouverture de l'app
-- lors de l'ajout de nouvelles villes
-- toutes les 3 heures (paramétrable)
+The app try to synchronize the data with the OpenweatherMap API
+- when it is launched
+- when a new city is added by city setting
+- every 3 hours with synchAdapter (you can change the interval)

 ## SDK API 19 or later required ##

 ## Technology ##
+- Activity / Fragments
+- Service
+- ExpandableList
+- CursorAdapter
+- CursorLoader
 - ContentProvider
 - SQLite
 - SynchAdapter
-- ExpandableList, CursorAdapter, CursorLoader
-- Intent Implicite et Explicite
+- Intent (Implicit and Explicit)
 - JSon (Gson)
-- Activity / Fragments
-- Service
+- Async task
-- Background tasks
+- URIConnection